-The Pupil Premium grant is used to enhance students learning and to assist financially when required.
+The Pupil Premium grant is used to enhance the learning of students whose families who have qualified for free school

-Students not making expected target grade levels in English and maths, along with those who have below average grades on joining the Academy are given targeted support on a regular basis.
-We also run a literacy breakfast club, where breakfast is provided along with the targeted support..
-Both of these initiatives have proved to be extremely successful in raising students achievements and attainment.
+- Pupil Premium students who are not making expected progress in English and Maths, those who have below average grades on joining the Academy, and those with English as an additional language (EAL) needs are given targeted support on a regular basis through in-class assistance and withdrawal group teaching.
+We also run a literacy breakfast club, where breakfast is provided along with the targeted support.
+All of these initiatives have proved to be extremely successful in raising students’ achievements and attainment.

-All parents who apply and are entitled to FSM for their child(ren) are given an annual £70 uniform grant for each child attending the Academy.
+- All parents who are entitled to FSM for their child(ren) are given an annual £70 uniform grant for each child attending the Academy.

-We run a very full and wide-ranging Enrichment Programme, of which every student is expected to attend at least one session per week.
-Many students attend several sessions as it has proved to be extremely popular.
+- We offer a very full and wide-ranging Enrichment Programme, of which every student is expected to attend at least one session per week.
+Many students attend multiple sessions each week as it has proved to be extremely popular.

-The Academy runs many day and residential trips and financial help is given to those students, who are entitled to FSM and who have been targeted as attending the trips.
-Most trips are curriculum related and those which take place in KS4 are a necessary part of the courses the students are studying.
-We also run a termly rewards trips for the best performing students in relation to attendance, punctuality and credits received.
+- The Academy runs many day and residential trips and financial help is given to Pupil Premium students who have been targeted to attend the trips.
+Most trips are curriculum- related and those which take place in KS4 are a necessary part of the courses the students are studying.
+We also use some Pupil Premium money to part-fund a termly rewards trips for the best-performing students in relation to attendance, punctuality and credits received.

 Impact of Pupil Premium

-In June 2011 the % of FSM students achieving 5 A* to C grades inc English and maths was 60%, this far exceeded the national average of 35%.
-In June 2012 FSM students achieved 57.1%, at this early stage the national average is not yet known.
+In 2014 the percentage of HAM Pupil Premium students achieving 5 A* to C grades at GCSE including English and Math was 19%.
+The national average is not yet known.